-It was established on 1 December 2017 after years of international collaborative effort and negotiation.
-Jointly led by New Zealand and the United States, the MPA required agreement of all 25 members of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
+The Ross Sea region MPA was established on 1 December 2017 after years of international collaborative effort and negotiation.
+Jointly led by New Zealand and the United States, the MPA required the agreement of all 25 members of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
 The agreement seeks to balance marine protection, sustainable fishing and science interests.

-The MPA also supports scientific research.
+The MPA protects rare and vulnerable benthic species (living near or on the bottom of the sea), representative habitats and areas of importance for ecosystem integrity.
+The MPA is also designed to support scientific research.
 A research and monitoring plan has been developed to guide research relating to the MPA.

-- scientific reference: the MPA encompasses areas with little or no fishing so we can understand how intact marine ecosystems work.
+- scientific reference – the MPA encompasses areas with little or no fishing so we can understand how intact marine ecosystems work.

 The MPA has three zones, each with different restrictions.

 - General protection zone – this zone covers 1.12 million km² or 72% of the MPA and no commercial fishing is allowed.

 - Special research zone – this zone allows limited fishing for krill and toothfish.